PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Credentials Data are Confidential and in most cases the Private Information, w/o permit brute-forcing Authentication Mechanisms are forbidden by Law.
+* Credentials Data are Confidential and in most cases a Private Information, w/o permit brute-forcing Authentication Mechanisms are forbidden by Law.
 Citizens should beware of phishing attacks that could include those Digital Gift Cards.
 * Authentication Mechanism should include safety-measure(s) that block malicious attacks.
 Companies should not allow to use small and non-random passwords in Authentication Mechanism.
 Reminders to change passwords should be welcomed.
 ```